XPeng: History

-XPeng was co-founded in 2014 by Xia Heng (Henry Xia) and He Tao, former senior executives at GAC Group with expertise in automotive technology and research and development.
+XPeng was co-founded in August 2014 by Xia Heng (Henry Xia) and He Tao, former senior executives at GAC Group with expertise in automotive technology and research and development.
 Initial backers included: the founder of UCWeb and former Alibaba executive He Xiaopeng, namesake and current Chairman of XPeng, and Lei Jun, the founder of Xiaomi.
 Prominent Chinese and international investors included Alibaba, Foxconn and IDG Capital.
 A further funding round in 2018 saw Alibaba's vice president Joseph Tsai join the corporate board of XPeng.

 XPeng's subsidiary in the United States, XMotors.ai held a permit for testing self-driving cars from the California Department of Motor Vehicles starting in September 2018.
 The permit was revoked in February 2020 due to XPeng's failure to submit a disengagement report.
 XPeng Motors then received a renewed Autonomous Vehicles Testing Permit from the California Department of Motor Vehicles in March 2020.

 XPeng started production of its first model, the XPeng G3 SUV, in November 2018.
 It launched the G3 in December 2018 at the 2018 Consumer Electronics Show in Las Vegas.

 Its second model, the P7, a four-door electric sedan, premiered in April 2019 at the 2019 Auto Shanghai show and started deliveries to customers in June 2020.

 In May 2019, XPeng launched a vehicle for hire company with its own vehicles to serve Guangzhou.